singhgautam/slate/README.md

-# Illiterate DALL-E
+# SLATE

-This is the official source code for _Illiterate DALL-E_ and the proposed decoder _Slot2Seq_.
+This is the official source code for _SLATE_.
 We provide the code for the model, the training code and a dataset loader for the 3D Shapes dataset.
 This code is implemented in Pytorch.

 ### Dataset
 The current release provides a boilerplate code to train the model on the 3D Shapes dataset.
 The dataset class is provided in `shapes_3d.py`.
 You can edit or replace this class if you need to run the code on a different dataset.
 The 3D Shapes dataset can be downloaded from the official URL https://console.cloud.google.com/storage/browser/3d-shapes.
 This should produce a dataset file `3dshapes.h5`.
 During training, the path to this dataset file needs to be provided using the argument `--data_path`.